British Girl Bakes Logo

 #9 The final coat

+Frosting your first cake can be a struggle so I hope this section will be useful!
 For the final coat I have several tips so I’ll combine them all into this ninth tip:

 tint buttercream for final coat of frosting 10 Tips for your First Cake

-• use a lot of buttercream to create straight sides
+• Use a lot of buttercream to create straight sides

 smoothing the frosting on top of cake 10 Tips for your First Cake

-• spread it above top edge of the cake to create sharp angles and flat top of the cake
+• Spread it above top edge of the cake to create sharp angles and flat top of the cake

 spread buttercream thickly onto cake for straight sides and smooth frosting 10 Tips for your First Cake